| Title: | A Fully Featured Logging Framework |

 Spawn a child Logger.

-This is very similar to using get_logger()
+This is very similar to using get_logger(), but

 can be useful in some cases where Loggers are created programmatically